Policy and Basic Concept

 The Career Counseling Center provides wide-ranging counseling and support services for the diverse careers of all employees, from new hires all the way up to organization managers.
 All the center's counselors are nationally certified career consultants.
 They discuss a broad array of topics with visitors to address their individual circumstances, including relationships with superiors, subordinates and other colleagues, how to go about one's work, one's future and so on.
 In addition, as a part of our employee training, we arrange for all young employees to undergo career counseling when they reach certain milestones in their ITOCHU careers.
 The center meanwhile serves experienced hires and middle-aged and older employees seeking to work beyond retirement age.
 There are over 500 consultation visits to the center each year.
 Here, visitors are provided complete confidentiality so they can feel at ease conversing with a counselor.
 The center's aim is for employees to develop an awareness about how to shape their career.

-Trial Implementation of the Challenge Career System
+Formal Introduction of the Challenge Career System

 Challenge Career System Process